kfrey-idm/emod-api/tests/README.md

  - `/spatial_gridded_pop` is empty but is used by some of the tests to hold large population data.
  - `/synthetic_migration` is also empty and used to store migration data that the tests output.

-## Getting Started

-To run the tests in this folder, you will need the `unittest` package installed in your development environment.
-If you don't have `unittest` installed, you can install it using pip:

-`$ pip install unittest`

 ## Running the Tests

 You can run the tests by executing the following command in the terminal from the root directory of your project: